d4av3-code/linux-server-ad_dc/README.md

 First we part with the bashe that we have a windows alredy installed, and on the same network as the domain controler.
 Then after checking everything is alright we enter on

+---

-## 3. Sprint 3: Install samba and kerberos, create shared folders, add GPOs, create programed tasks and disk managment
+## 3. Sprint 3: Install samba and kerberos, create and manage usersadd GPOs, create shared folders, create programed tasks and disk managment
     instalar dc(samba, kerberos)
     instalar usuarios de dominio
     shared folders